| |

 average.

-DTN MORNING COMMENTS: It will likely be a typically quiet Monday morning,
+DTN MORNING COMMENTS: It looks to be a typically quiet Monday morning, with

-with both buyers and sellers busy taking inventory and preparing for the week
+both packers and producers busy taking inventory and preparing for the week

 ahead.
 Bids and asking prices have yet to be established, and significant

-trade volume will probably be delayed until much later in the week.
-Beef
+trade volume will probably be delayed until later in the week.
+Beef cutouts

 NOTE: Price and volume information listed on this page is supplied by DTN